pedrotgn/pyactor/doc/tutorial.rst

 The second is the class the actor will be instance of.
 In this case we create an actor which will be an :class:`Echo` and with the id 'echo1'::

-    e1 = h.spawn('echo1',Echo)
+    e1 = h.spawn('echo1', Echo)

 'e1' will now represent that actor (actually, it's a :class:`Proxy` that manages it).

-As we have the actor, we can invoke his methods as we would do normally since the proxy will redirect the queries to the actual placement of it.
+As we have the actor, we can invoke its methods as we would do normally since the proxy will redirect the queries to the actual placement of it.
 If we didn't have specified the methods in the statements appointed before (_tell and _ask), we wouldn't be able to do this now, giving a 'no such attribute error'.